Social-Fulcrum/sf_tech_questions/README.md

 *To Submit*

-Either push your branch to the origin or email your sql_questions.sql and python_pandas_answers.py files to moon@socialfulcrum.com.
+Please reply to the email from Nelly Fickett you received containing this test from Nelly Fickett, with your completed sql_questions.sql and python_pandas_answers.py included as attachments.